 St. Petersburg ranks as a top spot for family vacations due to its friendly vibe and unforgettable beaches.
-In fact, many of the St. Petersburg beaches have won international and national acclaim as some of the best in the world.
+In fact, many St. Petersburg beaches have won international and national acclaim as some of the best in the world.
 But what makes them so special?
-These beaches offer more than warm sand and Gulf views; they also provide families with fun activities and proximity to major attractions.
-Read on to learn more about the St. Petersburg beaches:
+These beaches offer more than warm sand and Gulf views.
+They also provide families with fun activities and proximity to major attractions.
+Learn more about the St. Petersburg beaches.

-Find Family Fun at the St. Petersburg Beaches
+Find Family Fun at These St. Petersburg Beaches

 St. Petersburg Beaches: Stay Close to the Action

 Enjoy proximity to attractions and a lively scene at Madeira Beach.
 Known as “Mad Beach” and “grouper capital of the world,” it’s no surprise this beach bustles with locals and visitors year-round.